libsidplayfp/VICE-testprogs/general/Lorenz-2.15/readme.txt

 - make all tests run on PAL and NTSC
 - improve tests for illegal opcodes to make them work on all CPUs

-aneb.s
-    - add detection for the ANE "magic constant" and fix test accordingly trap1-15.s
-    - add detection for the ANE "magic constant" and fix test accordingly

 cia12a.s
     - fix to work on "new" CIA.
 cia2tb.s